 Click the Shares item.

-Right-click the folder that you no longer want to share and the Stop Sharing option.
+Right-click the folder and select the Stop Sharing option.

 Click the Yes button.

-Although you can stop sharing a folder within the location of the folder, this guide uses the Computer Management experience, because it allows you to see and stop all the shares from one location.
+Although you can stop sharing a folder within the location of the folder, using Computer Management is the best option because it allows you to see and stop all the shares from one place.